Supported Python versions¶

 To install Scrapy using

 Alternatively, if you’re already familiar with installation of Python packages, you can install Scrapy and its dependencies from PyPI with:

 We strongly recommend that you install Scrapy in a dedicated virtualenv, to avoid conflicting with your system packages.

-For more detailed and platform specifics instructions, read on.
+For more detailed and platform specifics instructions, as well as troubleshooting information, read on.